 Even in this era of cryptocurrency, there may be a number of banking characteristics that it just isn’t ready to replace:

-Investment banking: Cryptocurrencies may also be not capable in replacing investment banking.
-That’s because there’s not anything in the system to assist in underwriting or in overseeing acquirement.
+Investment banking: Cryptocurrencies may also be not capable of replacing investment banking.
+That’s because there’s nothing in the system to assist in underwriting or in overseeing acquirement.
 For all that, we’ll still need human experts.

 At this point, it should be obvious that cryptocurrencies do pretense a threat to banks.
 They may not be able to swap all functions and characteristics or do so within the next quite a few years.
 However, they can certainly demoralize the immense majority of the financial industry’s purpose.